erikrose/parsimonious/README.rst

   http://ialab.cs.tsukuba.ac.jp/~mizusima/publications/paste513-mizushima.pdf.
   This would also improve error reporting, as we wouldn't backtrack out of everything informative before finally failing.
+* Find all the distinct subexpressions, and unify duplicates for a better cache hit ratio.
 * Think about having the user (optionally) provide some representative input along with a grammar.
 We can then profile against it, see which expressions are worth caching, and annotate the grammar.
 Perhaps there will even be